msinnl/msinnl.github.io-src/content/pages/publications.md

 **Refereed Conference Proceedings**

+* D. An, S. Parragh, M. Sinnl and F. Tricoire, A LP Relaxation based Matheuristic for Multi-objective Integer Programming. *Proceedings of the 10th International Conference on Operations Research and Enterprise
+Systems (ICORES 2021)*
+* K. Fazekas, M. Sinnl, A. Biere, S. Parragh, Duplex Encoding of Staircase At-Most-One Constraints for the Antibandwidth Problem, Proceedings of CPAIOR 2020, LNCS, 2020
 *  M. Fischetti, I. Ljubic, M. Monaci and M. Sinnl, Intersection Cuts for Bilevel Optimization. *Proceedings of IPCO 2016*, LNCS, Volume 9682, 77-88, Springer, 2016 [(technical report)][18]
 *  E. Alvarez-Miranda, M. Luipersbeck and M. Sinnl, Optimal Upgrading Schemes for Effective Shortest Paths in Networks. *Proceedings of CPAIOR 2016*, LNCS, Volume 9676, 406-420, Springer, 2016 [(technical report)][7]
 *  F. Furini, I. Ljubic, and M. Sinnl, ILP and CP Formulations for the Lazy Bureaucrat Problem. *Proceedings of CPAIOR 2015*, LNCS, Volume 9075, 255-270, Springer, 2015